tatianegercina/FinTech/01-Lesson-Plans/11-Classification/3/LessonPlan.md

 Since this activity is almost a replica of the oversampling demonstration, you can likely go through this review quickly.

-* First, we need to identify the variable that we are trying to predict, which is whether a person defaults on their credit card loan in the next month - this variable is default_next_month.
+* First, we need to identify the variable that we are trying to predict, which is whether a person defaults on their credit card loan in the next month.
+This variable is default_next_month.
 We create the dependent and independent variables in the following code:

 ```python
 x_cols = [i for i in df.columns if i != 'default_next_month']